Monday, May 6, 2024

 My first pair were Red Wings, back in my 20's.
 Lace 'em up, and you're ready for anything including mud puddles and deep snow.

 I left my first pair in Texas after visiting my brother.
 I called to have them sent back to me and was told that they didn't have them anymore.
 What?
-Did they spot some Mexican doing yard work across the street and ask him if he wanted a pair of boots?
+Did they spot someone doing yard work across the street and ask him if he wanted a pair of boots?
 I'll never figure that one out.

 So I bought another pair of Red Wings.
 After they wore out, I went years . . . a lot of years before I bought another pair.
 I was shopping in Home of Economy in Grand Forks, North Dakota, and they had a boot sale.
 Bought a pair of Carolina's for around $40.00 (the company was going out of business).
 It's 10 years later, and the soles are only about 25% spent.
 I wear them in the winter, walking to work, and only for work projects in the summer.
 So I expect to get a lot more years out of them.